Phunk87/ZDDownloadKit/README.md

 ZDSingleThreadDownloadTask *task = [ZDSingleThreadDownloadTask taskWithURL:sourceURL];
 ```

-### Access to default download manager 获取默认的下载管理器
+### Access to default download manager
 ```
 ZDDownloadManager *downloadManager = [ZDDownloadManager defaultManager];
 ```

-### Add download task to download manager 添加下载任务到下载管理器中
+### Add download task to download manager
 ```
 [downloadManager addTask:task startImmediately:YES];
 ```

-## Scalability 可扩展性
+## Scalability

-### Where to start 从何开始
+### Where to start
 If you wanna custom your own download task, you should start from ZDDownloadTask.
-如果你想定制自己的下载任务，你需要从ZDDownloadTask开始。

 ZDDownloadTask is the Base Class of all task in ZDDownloadKit.
-ZDDownloadTask是所有ZDDownloadKit下载任务的基类。

-### What to do 该做些什么
+### What to do

-* Inherit ZDDownloadTask 继承ZDDownloadTask
+* Inherit ZDDownloadTask
-* Implement the following two method 实现下面的两个方法
+* Implement the following two method

 ```
 - (void)startTask;
 - (void)stopTask;
 ```
-* Make sure you set the state and progress value conform to your desire 确保state和progress按照你的意愿被设置
+* Make sure you set the state and progress value conform to your desire

 ## Donate 捐赠

-You can donate me 您可以支持我
+You can donate me
 via:
 * [Alipay | 支付宝](https://me.alipay.com/0dayzh)

-## License 许可协议
+## License
 This code is distributed under the terms of the GNU General Public License.
-代码使用 GNU General Public License 许可发布.